 - *This is the version performed by Bel Canto on Youtube and iTunes.

 - **Harp part for chamber and expanded chamber versions is different from orchestral harp part.

 - ***Expanded chamber version may be performed with the chamber version’s single-player percussion part, if needed.

 - Full Orchestra: Winds 22.214.171.124, Brass 2 (or 4).2.3.1, Percussion (1 player), Timpani (1 player), Harp, Strings (recommended minimum 126.96.36.199.1).

 Vocal scores available for sale through Hinshaw Music and other music distributors.

-Small-format perusal scores of all three versions available for sale ($15) from Hinshaw Music.
+Perusal scores of all three versions available on rental ($15) from Hinshaw Music.

 All three versions’ scores and parts for performance available on rental from Hinshaw Music.

 Separate conductor’s scores (including beautiful hard-bound full orchestral scores) are also available for sale through Hinshaw Music.

 For choirs who desire rehearsal tracks, former Chanticleer singer Matt Curtis (Choral Tracks, LLC) has a fine set available, with various options ranging from individual movements/parts, to a master license for all movements/all parts.
 Click here for more information.